gnzsnz/ib-gateway-docker/template_README.md

 ## Customizing the image

 The image can be customized by overwriting the default configuration files with custom ones.
+To do this you must set enviroment variable `CUSTOM_CONFIG=YES`.
+By setting `CUSTOM_CONFIG=YES` `run.sh` will not replace environment variables on config files, you must provide config files ready to be used by IB gateway and IBC.

 Apps and config file locations: